-- 3.1 SERVICE CONTRACTORS - Service contractors have regular access to site as specified by a contract.
+3.1 - SERVICE CONTRACTORS - Service contractors have regular access to site as specified by a contract.
 Such contractors' visits can vary from an annual visit, e.g. to service boilers, check fire extinguishers etc., to those on site daily, e.g. cleaning or catering staff.
-The service contract specifying what work is expected of them and what they can expect from the academy.
-Their personnel will follow their own safe systems of work but their working methods do take into account how they will impact upon staff, pupils and other visitors on site.
-The academy has/will provide details of its safe systems of work to the contractors where relevant and in the case of the cleaning/catering contractors they have been consulted over emergency arrangements.
-A copy of this policy will/has also been provided to them. - 3.2 BUILDING CONTRACTORS These are contractors who attend site to undertake building works, which can vary from simply replacing a broken window to remodelling a room or building a new block.
+The service contract specifying what work is expected of them and what they can expect from the MAT.
+Their personnel will follow their own safe systems of work, but their working methods do consider how they will impact upon staff, pupils and other visitors on site.
+The MAT has/will provide details of its safe systems of work to the contractors where relevant and in the case of the cleaning/catering contractors they have been consulted over emergency arrangements.
+A copy of this policy will/has also been provided to them.

+3.2 - BUILDING CONTRACTORS - These are contractors who attend site to undertake building works, which can vary from simply replacing a broken window to remodelling a room or building a new block.
 The following is the general risk assessment on these activities that identifies the potential hazards and how these will be minimised/eliminated.